A REVIEW OF ARTHUR MILLER’S THE PRICE

 For all you members of the Language Accuracy Police:

 Over the years I've heard voice and speech teachers claim certain accents are in minor keys, while others are in major keys.
-I've even heard some state that effective speakers speak in major keys, and ineffective speakers speak in minor Keys.
+I've even heard some state that effective speakers speak in major keys, and ineffective speakers speak in minor keys.
 Then they provide examples, and I have to politely bite my tongue.
 What they're usually trying to say is that certain accents include more melismas (one syllable that slides over more than one note), or that the ending of a sentence slides up or down a semi-tone (a half note.)
 Neither of these indicate a minor key.
 Speech teachers also love to claim a Valley Girl Accent is in minor key.
 Or that whining is in a minor key.
 They're not.
 Musicians know it's the ORDER of the semi-tones and whole-steps that indicate if something is in a major or minor key, not merely the inclusion of semi-tones.

 What I HAVE noticed is that most accents tend to start on the fifth note of a scale (the Solfege SO), and then vacillate on the MI, FA, SO for a bit before descending down to the DO.
 That hovering around MI, FA, SO when isolated may give the impression of a minor key, but most sentences descend downwards until they end with an accent on a DO - and THAT prescribes the key.
 It's almost always a MAJOR key.
 In fact, I'm hard-pressed to find any accent that truly is in a minor key - meaning it ends with an accent on LA rather than DO.